hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @hiiamboris If you think I would have not "stolen" your work, please tell me and I will erase it.

 [15:22:13](#YiJWYDuTviJylCUKVi9P5qAyrW9_09a0wPYaY4ih6Uo) <hiiamboris (NOT THIS ONE)>:
-Nobody owns ideas, they just use us to conquer the world Ì†ΩÌ∏â So my work is free for anyone to build upon and take inspiration from.
+Nobody owns ideas, they just use us to conquer the world üòâ So my work is free for anyone to build upon and take inspiration from.

 [15:33:15](#-LoVRCVtXES_vB4zML2hyPA9eHQiFtf6GWDzb6QVjRc) <hiiamboris (NOT THIS ONE)>: